Bee Smart Pest Control LLC 2017 © - All Rights Reserved

 Carpenter Bee Chamber Entrance

 The male carpenter bee can be found outside the chamber flying around enticing the female to mate.
-The male carpenter bee will fight any other male carpenter bee that gets near him and other insects and birds for that matter.
+The male carpenter bee will fight any other male carpenter bee that gets near him.
 The aerial battles between the males often end in decapitation of the weaker one, creating a stronger DNA pool.

 PRO TIP: Do not seal up the holes before making sure the problem is solved.
 The young can chew outwards and create more holes.
 We often have a second carpenter season at the end of summer.
 This will typically have less bees and homeowners often don't worry about the few that are there.
 IT IS IMPORTANT TO TREAT AT THIS TIME.